tmiklas/tbeam-helium-mapper/README.md

 * ON: A packet is being sent on LoRaWAN
 * Flashing at 4 Hz: The first packet has not yet been successfully sent after startup
 * Off: Normal operation, nothing going on.
 3. ESP Red LED.
 The Red LED is not very bright or easy to see.
 Mapper lights this LED when a Confirmation request has been sent, and then turns the LED off when the confirmation Ack was received.
 This is a handy visual at-a-glance indicator that the unit is expecting to receive an Ack from the network.
-If you see this LED remain light for an extended time, it means the network might be unreachable.
+If you see this LED remain lit for an extended time, it means the network might be unreachable.

 ## OLED Screen Display
 The T-Beam usually comes as a kit with a 0.96" SSD1306 OLED screen that you must solder to power & i2c pins.
-Other sizes should work just as well, and some cases expect a 1.3" screen of the same type.

 The OLED screen is always on when operating, as it uses only 10mA.